 All delegates should be able to cast their votes free from interference.
-The standing orders state that delegates must be seated during votes.
 All delegates should take their seats and remain quiet when votes are being cast and counted.

-When addressing Congress
+When addressing a conference

 Delegates will want to make their points as strongly as they can.
 However, delegates are advised: